bytemunch/bytemunch.dev/src/blog/dodgey-ball-3.md

 ### Gamepad Menuing

-Now to set about getting the menus navigatable with a gamepad.
-My initial thought for how to go about this was to add a 2D array to each page and keep track of what element is on each side of the others, but I'd like to look into if I can use the CSS grid that the screens are laid out on to sort this all out programatically.
+Now to set about getting the menus navigable with a gamepad.
+My initial thought for how to go about this was to add a 2D array to each page and keep track of what element is on each side of the others, but I'd like to look into if I can use the CSS grid that the screens are laid out on to sort this all out programmatically.

-After a bit of research, realising that CSS doesn't expose the grid in an easily digestable way, and thinking that a position array would be overkill, I've settled on hardcoding *(eww)* the directional neighbours on the screen element.
+After a bit of research, realising that CSS doesn't expose the grid in an easily digestible way, and thinking that a position array would be overkill, I've settled on hardcoding *(eww)* the directional neighbours on the screen element.

 ```ts
 gamepadDirections = {